-The Home from Hospital scheme, run by the Carers’ Resource charity, has won sponsorship from Skipton-based Comply Direct after a lack of funding had put the initiative at risk.
+The Home from Hospital scheme, run by the Carers’ Resource charity, has won sponsorship from Skipton-based Comply Direct after a lack of funding had put the

 But the charity warns that without similar support from others, the long-term existence of the project could be in jeopardy.

 The venture aims to make people’s transition back home following discharge from hospital as smooth as possible.

 It helps with everything from benefits guidance and restarting home care to ensuring houses are safe and that gas, electric and water supplies are in working order.
 To welcome them home, patients